-- otherwise, the UE is not required to monitor NPDCCH UE-specific search space from subframe n to .
+- otherwise, the UE is not required to monitor NPDCCH UE-specific search space from subframe n to subframe n+kmac+3.

 Conclusion

 The observations and proposals made in this contribution are summarized below:

 Observation 1: The description on the timing relationships is typically based on logical timing and there is no need to introduce a physical timing of TA.